kdheepak/panvimdoc/doc/panvimdoc.md

 ## Markdown Links

 You can use markdown links in vimdoc.
-For example, see [links](#links) in the generated vim document.
+For example, see the [links](#links) section in the generated vim document.

 The following markdown: